Sustainable relationship between people and leather

-"Vegan leather" is so-called "faux leather", but the one that is attracting attention is vegan leather derived from natural materials.
+Vegan leather" is what is called "fake leather," but what is attracting the most attention is vegan leather made from natural materials.

 One already available product is Piñatex, pictured here, which is made from pineapple fiber.
 This material is made of non-woven pineapple fiber coated with polyurethane resin and manufactured in Spain.
 Chanel's launch of a hat made of Piñatex attracted a lot of attention.
 However, the texture is not a substitute for leather, as the fiber density is so low that it resembles paper or non-woven fabric rather than leather.
 It also contains polyurethane, which raises concerns about marine pollution and biodegradability.

 Another promising material is vegan leather made from mushroom mycelium, an eco-friendly material that emits no CO2 and uses little water, which SYRINX is eager to try out.

 Vegan leather is attracting attention because of environmental issues related to cows.
 In recent years, methane gas contained in cow burps has been cited as one of the major causes of global warming.
 As a result, research on additives and breeding methods to reduce methane gas contained in burps and reduce burping is progressing, and at the same time, emission regulations are being considered.
 Such trends have also led to the development of plant-derived meat substitutes with increasing fervor.
 As meat substitutes become more widespread and fewer cows are raised, there will be fewer raw hides for leather, which is why vegan leather is attracting so much attention.

 Along with this, however, a recent concern is the misinformation being disseminated that leather is bad for the environment.

 Cowhide is an eco-friendly material, a recycled byproduct of meat production.

 No cows are raised or killed to make cowhide.